ClosedNon-Profit2026-27

 What is the Floodplain Management Program 2026-27?

 The Floodplain Management Program 2026-27 is a non-profit grant offered by Department of Climate Change, Energy, the Environment and Water in Australia.
-The NSW Government's Floodplain Management Program provides technical and financial support to local government councils and eligible public land managers to manage flood risk.
-Funding supports flood studies, flood risk management planning and high-priority mitigation works that reduce flood impacts on communities.
+The Floodplain Management Program 2026-27 provides technical and financial support to local government councils and eligible public land managers in New South Wales to manage flood risk.
+Funding supports flood studies, flood risk management studies and plans, and high-priority mitigation works that reduce flood impacts on communities.

 Who is eligible for the Floodplain Management Program 2026-27?

-Eligible applicants are local government councils, county councils and certain government bodies with equivalent flood risk management responsibilities.
-Individuals, for-profit businesses, industry joint ventures and profit-distributing corporations cannot apply.
-Projects must meet all four essential criteria, including alignment to program objectives and consistency with the NSW flood risk management framework.
-Applicant co-contributions must be monetary contributions from the applicant's own revenue; in-kind and third-party funding are not eligible.
+Eligible applicants include local government councils, county councils, and equivalent public bodies with flood risk management responsibilities.
+Projects must meet all 4 essential criteria, including alignment with program objectives and capacity to deliver.
+Applicants must provide a monetary co-contribution from their own revenue; in-kind and third-party funding do not count.
+Individuals, for-profit businesses, industry joint ventures, and profit-distributing corporations cannot apply.

 When does the Floodplain Management Program 2026-27 close?